wyattdanger/blog/source/_posts/2012-03-31-keeping-track-of-media-queries.markdown

 #### Mobile First

-It should be noted that the above queries work around a mobile-first approach.
+It should be noted that the above queries work with a mobile-first approach.
 It assumes that your base styles will be written for mobile devices, and that you'll progressively enhance from there, remembering that [layout is an enhancement](/2012/02/01/responsive-enhancement).